 Who can use Barclays Mobile Banking?

-- You must be aged 16 or over and have a Barclays current account.
+- You must be aged 16 or over and have a Barclays current account, Barclaycard or savings account.
 If you're aged 11-15 years, you can use another version of the app

 The devices it works on

-At the moment, the app works on Android 4.0, iOS 8.0 or later, BlackBerry 5.0 and Windows Phone 8.0 or above (we update these regularly).
-There are different features depending on your phone or tablet, operating system or version of the app you have.
+- At the moment, the app works: on Android 4.4 or above and iOS 9.3 or later (we update these regularly).
+There are different features depending on your phone or tablet, operating system or version of the app you have

 What does it cost?

 - If you're a personal customer, we won't charge you for using Barclays Mobile Banking, although charges may apply on some international payments